n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.8.md

 **Workflow Settings**

 You can customize your workflows and executions, or overwrite some of the global default settings in *Workflow Settings*.
-These settings are located in the left panel, under the *Workflows* section.
+These settings are located in the left panel of the Editor UI, under the *Workflows* section.

 <figure><img src="/_images/courses/level-one/chapter-two/Workflow-setting.png" alt="Workflow Settings" style="width:100%"><figcaption align = "center"><i>Workflow Settings</i></figcaption></figure>

-In the *Workflow Settings* window you can configure six settings:
+In the *Workflow Settings* window you can configure the following settings:

 * _[Error Workflow](/flow-logic/error-handling/){:target="_blank"}:_ A workflow to run in case the execution of the current workflow fails.
 * _Timezone:_ The timezone to use in the current workflow.
 If not set, the global Timezone (by default "New York") is used.
 This setting is particularly important for the Cron node, as you want to make sure that the workflow gets executed at the right time.